aspinwall-ui/aspinwall-launcher/README.md

 ### **Q:** Does Aspinwall run on Android?

-**A:** No. Aspinwall is a Linux shell, and there are no plans to release an Android port of any of the shell's elements (besides, there is no Android port of GTK to my knowledge).
+**A:** No. Aspinwall is a Linux shell, and there are no plans to release an Android port of any of the shell's elements, unless a GTK4 Android port arises at some point.

 With that being said, we encourage using Aspinwall on any old Android tablets you may have; give [postmarketOS](https://postmarketos.org) a try.
 Aspinwall is being developed with the limitations of downstream kernels in mind, so it should work relatively well on older devices not running a (close to) mainline kernel.